Presentation at Waterstones book launch for Relative Relations 28.2.2008

 This art book tells a story.
 'Chapter one: The Door Opens' leads onto 'Chapter two: Behind the Curtains'.
 As in a novel these suggestive titles go on to unravel the 'plot'.
 My story is revealed through the paralleled images of my works displayed alongside Freud's antiquities.
 Illustrated new works are also explained through the narrative which is further played out in the interview.
 The pairings explore the link between influence and coincidence, narration and relation.
 I examine those links through our common interest - sculpture

-Relative Relations shows ancient and modern objects displayed side by side, setting up subtle resonances which become further evident in the film "Dead or Alive".
+Relative Relations shows ancient and modern objects displayed side by side, setting up subtle resonances which become further evident in the film "Dead or Alive", a preview of which can be seen on this website under 4D time based

 Film